martinaberto/Hemispheric_asymmetry_MEG/README.md

 # Hemispheric asymmetries in auditory cortex reflect discriminative responses to temporal details or summary statistics of stationary sounds.

 This repository includes information on our MEG study published in Cortex.
 The dataset includes data from 22 healthy individuals.
 The folder "Experimental protocol" includes all codes and materials used to run the experiment using MATLAB and Psychtoolbox.
+All sound excerpts are included in the Sound_excerpts.zip file

 The data has already been processed and is in source space (stcs).
 The repository also includes results of cluster-based permutation obtained with the [EELBRAIN](https://eelbrain.readthedocs.io/en/stable/) toolbox.
 To open the .dat files you need to install the local environment used in the paper and use the joblib.load() function.